 How We Ranked These Games

 We score permanently free Steam games on exploration freedom, fairness, world scale, community health, and ongoing support.
-The table shows our criteria and why each factor affects your experience.
+The table below shows each criterion and why it affects your experience.
+I’ve weighted open-world design most heavily because unrestricted roaming is the core promise of every game on this list.

 Criterion | Weight | Why It Matters |